DURBAN CHESS FUNDIS

 KZN OPEN CHAMPIONSHIPS, MAY 2025

-The 2025 KZN Open championships attracted a huge field of almost 300 players.
+The 2025 KZN Open championships attracted a huge field of 265 players.
 Play took place at Glenwood High School and their main hall provided a pleasant playing venue.
 Section A was open to everbody and was FIDE rated.
 Section B was for any players with a rating of less than 1500.
 Then there was section C, for all the under 12 players.
 Section A saw a triple tie for 1st place between Banele Mhango, Keith Khumalo, and Providence Oatlhotse (a visiting IM from Botswana) on 6 points out of 7.
-The best KZN player was Yan Weilun who is still under 18.
-All the games from section A are currently being captured by myself and can be downloaded from chess-results.
-Here are the detailed results:
+The best KZN domiciled player was Thapelo Matsaung (on tiebreak ahead of Yan Weilun, who was the best KZN junior player).

 KZN Open, section A;